Kova19/MY_FIT_Projects/README.md

 ## Purpose
 The purpose of this repository is to keep track of my projects and provide easy access to them for future reference.

+## Don't steal!
+So we don't have to meet at the disciplinary committee, don't steal anything from here, thank you.

 Thank you for visiting!